zhuhaow/NEKit/README.md

 ### Rule manager
 Before starting any proxy server, we need to define rules.

-Each rule consists of two parts, one defining what kinding of request matches this rule and another defining what adapter to use.
-An adapter represents the abstraction of a socket connection to a remote proxy server (or connecting directly).
+Each rule consists of two parts, one defining what kinding of request matches this rule and the other defining what adapter to use.
+An adapter represents the abstraction of a socket connection to a remote proxy server (or remote host).
 We use `AdapterFactory` to build adapters.

 ```swift
 // Define remote adapter first